-Much of the recent progress is due to advances in machine learning, whereby the system doesn’t have to be pre-programmed for every eventuality, but learns from experience.
+Much of the recent progress is due to advances in the artificial intelligence of machine learning, whereby the system doesn’t have to be pre-programmed for every eventuality, but learns from experience.

 There are already virtual personalities such as Cleverbot that learn from their discussions with humans, with impressive results as shown by this YouTube video of two Cleverbots conversing:

 Once the computer can get smarter from new information, there’s nothing to stop it becoming as good as, and eventually better than, a person doing the same task.

 We’ve already seen it in tasks as ‘uniquely human’ as grading student essays and figuring out which wine will age the best.
 Every day there’s a new example of a task that we would have thought only a human could do, except now a machine can do it better.